konnov/protocols-made-fun/_posts/2025-12-10-tftp-symbolic-testing.md

 - Additional 2-4 hours for polish and testing (tasks 5-8)
 ```

-When I read the thing above, I almost spilled my coffee.
-What?
-Claude left me
-homework?
-I was also baffled by the hourly estimates: Are these Claude hours or
+What is going on?
+Claude left me homework?
+I was also baffled by the hourly
-my hours?
-In the hindsight, the estimate was surprisingly accurate.
-It took me
+estimates: Are these Claude hours or my hours?
+In the hindsight, the estimate
-about 1.5 days to make this code do the first test run that made the harness
+was surprisingly accurate.
+It took me about 1.5 days to make this code do the
-exchange UDP packets with the TFTP server.
+first test run that made the harness exchange UDP packets with the TFTP server.

 Then I looked at `harness.py`, which was supposed to be "complete and
 production-ready".
 Guess what?
 The main loop was left as a TODO!